Why Apple will (probably) announce the new iPhone on Sept. 10

 Every year, Apple needs to whip up something exciting if it wants to get people hyped about the next iPhone.
 The same holds true especially for this year.
-With iPhone sales falling 12% in the fiscal third quarter, profits expected to dip to $9.6 billion and more people trading in their iPhones for Androids, the company needs to make sure its iPhone 11, 11R and 11 Max (or whatever they'll be called) will be compelling enough to draw new customers or keep current customers updating.
+With iPhone sales falling 12% in the fiscal third quarter, profits expected to dip to $9.6 billion, more people trading in their iPhones for Androids, and upcoming competition from Samsung with the Note 10, the company needs to make sure its iPhone 11, 11R and 11 Max (or whatever they'll be called) will be compelling enough to draw new customers or keep current customers updating.

 So when will Apple officially announce the 2019 iPhones?
 The company hasn't sent out invitations to any iPhone events yet, but based on previous years, I predict Apple will unveil the next iPhones on Tuesday, Sept.
 10. Keep in mind this is just an educated guess, and we have no confirmation from Apple itself if this date is correct (Apple didn't immediately reply to a request to comment.)
 However, there are a few reasons why this is the likeliest date.